-These 4 evidence based shoulder exercises were found to display the BEST muscle activation ratios in which upper trapezius activation is minimized and middle and lower trapezius activation is maximized by Cools et al 2007.
+The side lying shoulder external rotation exercise was 1 of 4 evidence based shoulder exercises which were found to display the BEST muscle activation ratios in which upper trapezius activation is minimized and middle and lower trapezius activation is maximized by Cools et al 2007.
 The prone and sidelying positions decrease the upper trap’s activation as a postural muscle.
 When you stand, the upper trap is more active as its working against gravity.
 Laying on your stomach or side eliminates the effects of gravity and can decrease excessive activation!

 Scapular muscles play a huge role in controlling and stabilizing shoulder movement.
 One cannot address the shoulder without first addressing the scapula.
 The serratus anterior is among the important anterior scapular muscles.
 Scapular winging (i.e. SICK scapula) is a condition where the medial scapular border moves away from the rib cage.
 Think of the shoulder blades being close together in a resting position, similar to a bird with its wings closed.
 Now picture those wings ‘opening up’ when the bird goes flying.
 When humans move their arms overhead, the shoulder blades should only move away from one another, NOT the ribs.
 Scapular winging could be caused by an anterior scapular stabilization issue due to a motor control problem or muscular weakness.

-According to Maenhout et al. 2016, this evidence based shoulder exercise increases serratus anterior activity in the backward push off phase GREATER than the landing phase.
+According to Maenhout et al. 2016, this evidence based shoulder exercise increases serratus anterior activity in the backward push off phase GREATER than the landing phase (5).
 This is a great exercise for athletes who are returning to sports AND those who are currently playing.
-Note: these exercises is challenging for me, so I need to practice it more.

 Demonstrated here is a dynamic mobility and stability drill for anterior scapular muscles.
 The important thing to appreciate and recognize is that this movement is different than just moving your arm freely in all directions on the wall.
 As I do the exercise, I apply a constant isometric force by pressing my hand into the wall as I move the slider.
 This external cue of ‘push into the wall’ recruits the anterior scapular musculature (eg serratus anterior and pec minor muscles) to be active and provide scapular stability.